Powering Aviation’s Green Revolution

 Regenerative agriculture

-Regenerates & Stabilises Soil
+Regenerate & Stabilise Soil

 Camelina C453 develops a dense, binding root system that anchors topsoil and guards against wind and water erosion.
 By rebuilding soil structure, it helps restore degraded land and enhances long-term agricultural resilience.

-Grows With Minimal Irrigation
+Grow With Minimal Irrigation

 Reducing Aviation’s Environmental Impact